openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/purpose.json}}

+### Error Handling

-Note: If the `claims` sub-element is empty or contains a Claim not fulfilling the requirements defined in (#claimselement), the OP will abort the transaction with an `invalid_request` error.
+If the `claims` sub-element is empty, the OP MUST abort the transaction with an `invalid_request` error.

+Claims unknown to the OP or not available as verified claims MUST be ignored and omitted from the response.
+If the resulting `claims` sub-element is empty, the OP MUST omit the `verified_claims` element.

 ## Requesting Verification Data {#req_verification}